What Should You Do When A Loved One Passes Away Leaving Behind Assets?

 It is a court order authorising an executor, appointed by the deceased person under his Will, to administer his estate according to the directions contained in his Will.

-What are Letters of Administration?
+What is a Letter of Administration?

-It is a court order authorising a person(s) to administer the estate of the deceased person in accordance with the law.
+It is a court order authorising a person(s) to administer the deceased person’s estate under the law.

-Who can apply for the Grant of Probate or Letters of Administration?
+Who can apply for the Grant of Probate?